Carlo Maria Giulini: Early life

-For Christmas in 1919, when he was five, Giulini was given a violin and he progressed rapidly with local instructors, notably a Bohemian violinist (and local pharmacist) whom he called "Brahms."
-In 1928, the distinguished Italian violinist/composer Remy Principe (1889–1977) gave a recital in Bolzano, and auditioned Giulini; he invited Giulini to study with him at Italy's foremost conservatory, the Conservatorio Santa Cecilia in Rome.
+For Christmas in 1919, when he was five, Giulini was given a violin and he progressed rapidly with local instructors, notably a Bohemian violinist (and local pharmacist) whom he called "Brahms".
+In 1928, the distinguished Italian violinist/composer Remy Prìncipe (1889–1977) gave a recital in Bolzano, and auditioned Giulini; he invited Giulini to study with him at Italy's foremost conservatory, the Conservatorio Santa Cecilia in Rome.
 Giulini undertook his studies there two years later, at the age of 16.
 He studied viola with Principe, composition with Alessandro Bustini (1876–1970), and conducting with Bernardino Molinari.

 At the age of 18, in order to supplement his family's income (which had been depleted by the Great Depression), he auditioned for the viola section of the Orchestra dell'Accademia Nazionale di Santa Cecilia, at the time Italy's foremost orchestra.
 He recalled crying for joy when informed that he had won the audition and would be the orchestra's last-desk violist.

 Among the guest conductors he played under were Bruno Walter, Wilhelm Furtwängler, Richard Strauss, Victor de Sabata, Fritz Reiner, Pierre Monteux, Igor Stravinsky, and Otto Klemperer.
 His first public performance was the First Symphony of Brahms under Walter.
-Giulini told interviewers that he loved the gentle manner of Bruno Walter, who he said had a gift for making every musician feel important.
+Giulini told interviewers that he loved the gentle manner of Walter, who he said had a gift for making every musician feel important.